Clothing industry: Retail

-Sustainability and working conditions
+Sustainability and working environment

+Fashion industry is causing significant environmental impact.
+It is causing 10% of total carbon emission, which is equivalent of total emission generated by European Union.
+Additionally, 500,000 tons of microfibers are being released into ocean from washing clothes.
+Brands also use synthetic fibers like polyester and nylon, releasing microplastics in the ocean.
+Also, it takes hundreds of years to biodegrade.
+According to The true cost (2015) documentary, "The world consumes around 80 billion new pieces of clothing every year, 400% more than the consumption twenty years ago".

 The clothing industry has grown to an eco-friendly packaging solution to limit the amount of waste.
 The regulator, Fast-Moving Consumer Goods (FMCG) companies, and retailers are contributing their efforts to the eco-friendly packaging commitment.
 China banned imports on packing waste in 2017, Canada implemented Zero Plastic Waste in 2018, and U.S introduced bills around reducing single use packing waste.
 The nonprofit organisation As You Sow produced a report in 2010 which argued that "apparel industry leaders have made changes to their purchasing practices ... to improve working conditions in factories".

-Sustainable fashion takes into account the entire supply chain and life cycle of a garment, from where and how it is made to when it ends up in our landfills.
-It is important for consumers to think about how their purchase affects the environment, the lifecycle of their garment, and how to invest in clothes that last longer.

-The article "An Exploration of Hybrid Fast Fashion and Domestic Manufacturing Models in Relocalised Apparel Production", by Anuj Desai, Nedal Nassar and Marian Chertow, it states, "sustainable apparel’ marketplace with a fast-fashion model that relies on a supply chain that matches shorter-cycle, flexible production with higher product differentiation".

 Trade unions

-Workers in the clothing industry are represented by a number of international and national trade unions.
+Workers in the clothing industry are represented by a number of international and domestic trade unions.